RanjanKiran707/anime_searcher/README.md

 # anime_search

 A Flutter project where you can search anime's with a combination of genres.
+We have used api from jikan.

 ## Project Snaps